Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 ## Converting data types

-Use **exception handline** to handle any problems encountered while attempting to convert one data type to another.
+Use an **exception handline** to handle problems encountered while attempting to convert one data type to another.

 ```
 String aString = "foo bar baz bum"; //  a string that has no obvious int equivalent